 Eukw maahch che iyaan "chisaachihiitin"!

 → French poem ←

 A translation : An Eastern Cree love poem (Cri, East Cree, East Main Cree, James Bay Cree, Eeyou, Northern East Cree, Eastern James Bay Cree Northern Dialect, James Bay Cree Northern, Autonym : ᐄᔨᔫ ᐊᔨᒨᓐ, Īyiyū Ayimūn).

-A translation: A cree (cry, cri) love poem (from the east).
 There are several Montagnais Cree dialects, for this Amerindian nation.
-The eastern cree is the most important in number.
-This cree poem is for all the squaws of the cree nation.
+This Cree poem is for all the squaws of the Cree nation.
 This Algonquian language is spoken by 100,000 people in Canada and the United States.
 It is written, as you see, in a beautiful, very particular syllabic alphabet, which it shared with Inuktitut.
-The Crees have one of the most spoken Native American languages.
+The Cree have one of the most widely spoken Native American languages.